weichong-ong/weichong-ong/README.md

 # Wei Chong Ong

-👨🏻‍🎓 Currently enrolled in the [**Udacity's Data Analyst Nanodegree Program**](https://www.udacity.com/course/data-analyst-nanodegree--nd002)
+👨🏻‍🎓Currently enrolled in the [**Udacity's Data Analyst Nanodegree Program**](https://www.udacity.com/course/data-analyst-nanodegree--nd002)

 :briefcase: Seeking new opportunities in the field of Data Science